 Working with women and families, promoting optimal health outcomes for today and future generations.

-Our Bachelor of Midwifery has been developed in partnership with Hunter New England Area Local Health District and supported by Hunter New England Local Health District, Mid North Coast Local Health District, Central Coast Local Health District, Gosford Private Hospital and Newcastle Private Hospital.
-These close relationships mean that our midwifery students are guided and supported by clinicians who are a part of the workforce.
+Our Bachelor of Midwifery is a degree that has been developed in partnership with Hunter New England Area Local Health District and supported by Hunter New England Local Health District, Mid North Coast Local Health District, Central Coast Local Health District, Gosford Private Hospital and Newcastle Private Hospital.
+These close relationships mean that the learning experiences of our midwifery students are guided and supported by clinicians who are a part of the workforce.

 A mix of both face-to-face and online learning is provided to ensure you are able to be with childbearing women when required, including births, which occur at all hours.